torsday/notebook/learning_log.md

-- Phing
+- Phing *(PHing Is Not GNU make)*
-    > PHing Is Not GNU make; it's a PHP project build system or build tool based on ​Apache Ant.
+    > it's a PHP project build system or build tool based on ​Apache Ant.
 You can do anything with it that you could do with a traditional build system like GNU make, and its use of simple XML build files and extensible PHP "task" classes make it an easy-to-use and highly flexible build framework.

 - To zero out a css transform, which you may want to do if it leaves junk pixels...